-A range of real and theoretical case studies and problem-based learning scenarios is used across many subject areas and forms a major focus at the final level.
+A range of real and theoretical case studies and problem-based learning scenarios are used across many subject areas and provides the major focus at final level.

-Assessment includes individual and group presentations (oral and written), seminars, coursework and examinations (seen and unseen, open and closed book)
+Assessment includes individual and group presentations (oral and written), seminars, coursework and examinations (seen and unseen, open and closed book).